jaredmt/PetWiki/README.md

 The data was grabbed from other API's.
 I wanted to start this project in a way that makes it easy for others to deploy.

 ## Run this app
-Step 1: go to desired folder and type the commands:
+Step 1: open command prompt in desired folder and type the commands:
 ```
 	git clone https://github.com/jaredmt/PetWiki .
 	dotnet run